 Subscribe Pro automates the placement of orders for your subscribers.
-When Subscribe Pro is integrated with an eCommerce platform (such as Magento or Salesforce Commerce Cloud), Subscribe Pro schedules and triggers the orders, places them through your eCommerce platform's API, captures payment, and handles declined payments and other order failures.
+When Subscribe Pro is integrated with an eCommerce platform (such as Magento, Shopify or Salesforce Commerce Cloud), Subscribe Pro schedules and triggers the orders, places them through your eCommerce platform's API, captures payment, and handles declined payments and other order failures.

 Enable/Disable Automatic Ordering